-Also when the HT82A832R receives a Resume signal from the Host PC, the resume line (bit3 of USC) of the HT82A832R is set and a USB interrupt is triggered.
+Also when HT82A821R receive a Resume signal from Host PC, the resume line (bit3 of USC) of HT82A821R is set and a USB interrupt is triggered.

 The internal Timer/Event Counter 0 interrupt is initialized by setting the Timer/Event Counter 0 interrupt request flag (bit 5 of INTC0), caused by a timer 0 overflow.
 When the interrupt is enabled, the stack is not full and the T0F bit is set, a subroutine call to location 08H will occur.
 The related interrupt request flag (T0F) will be reset and the EMI bit cleared to disable further interrupts.